We are Hope Ignites Chicago

-Boys Hope Girls Hope of Illinois helps motivated high school students rise above disadvantaged backgrounds.
+Hope Ignites Chicago helps motivated high school students rise above disadvantaged backgrounds.
 Our goal is to graduate young people who are physically, emotionally, and academically prepared for post-secondary education and productive life, breaking barriers so they can become community-minded leaders.

-Boys Hope Girls Hope firmly believes that young people have the power to overcome adversity, realize their potential, and help transform our world.
+Hope Ignites firmly believes that young people have the power to overcome adversity, realize their potential, and help transform our world.
 They create these successes when we remove obstacles, support and believe in them, and provide environments and opportunities that build on their strengths.

-Boys Hope Girls Hope of Illinois is a proud member of the Boys Hope Girls Hope Network.
-Our Network Headquarters, located in St. Louis, Missouri, connects, provides leadership to, and offers signature college-preparatory programming to 15 affiliates.
+Hope Ignites Chicago is a proud member of the Hope Ignites Network.
+Our Network Headquarters, located in St. Louis, Missouri, connects, provides leadership to, and offers signature college-preparatory programming to 14 affiliates.
 Each affiliate is independently incorporated, governed by its own board of directors, and responsible for its own fundraising.
 Affiliation and services agreements link the Network to ensure mission and brand fidelity, quality operations, maximum functional capacity, and consistency in training, programmatic standards, and best practices.

 OUR MISSION & DNA